syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Clear grouping

-The clear grouping feature in the Syncfusion Blazor Grid allows you to removing all the grouped columns from the grid.
+The clear grouping feature in the Syncfusion Blazor DataGrid allows you to removing all the grouped columns from the grid.
 This feature provides a convenient way to clear the grouping of columns in your application.

 To clear all the grouped columns in the Grid, you can utilize the [ClearGroupingAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ClearGroupingAsync) method of the grid.